Complexity-optimal and parameter-free first-order methods for finding stationary points of composite optimization problems: Concluding Remarks

-In addition to the applications in \prettyref{sec:extensions}, it would be interesting to see if CF.APD could be leveraged to develop a curvature-free proximal augmented Lagrangian method, following schemes similar to ones as in \cite{melo2020iteration,kong2020iteration}.
+In addition to the applications in \prettyref{sec:extensions}, it would be interesting to see if PF.APD could be leveraged to develop a parameter-free proximal augmented Lagrangian method, following schemes similar to ones as in \cite{melo2020iteration,kong2020iteration}.